RYUKYU Kasuri (Ikat)

-The roots of this cloth go back to the 14th and 15th centuries when there were exchanges and trade with China and countries in South East Asia.
-These kimono cloths are mainly a kasuri or ikat type with repeated patterns of a tropical flavor.
-Despite its long history, it was not until about 1920 that a fully fledged center for weaving was established.
-Since then traditional skills and techniques peculiar to this weave have become more widespread in use and continue to this day.
+The roots of this fabric go back to the 14th and 15th centuries to Japanese exchange and trade with China and Southeast Asian countries.
+This kimono fabric is mainly a kasuri or ikat type with repeated patterns with a tropical feel.
+Despite its long history, it was not until about 1920 that a full-fledged center for weaving was established.
+Since then, traditional skills and techniques peculiar to this weave have become widespread and continue to be popular today.

-Many of the designs are named after animals and plants and other natural forms found in Okinawa and local dialect names are still in use.
-The main yarn is silk and besides natural dyes some chemical dyes are also used.
-In the main, cloth for kimono is being woven and a cloth especially suited to summer called kabejofu is also being produced.
+Many of the designs are named after plants, animals and other natural phenomena in Okinawa.
+Using local dialect names.
+The main yarn is silk, and some chemical dyes are used in addition to natural dyes.
+Main products include cloth for kimono and a cloth suited to summer, called kabejofu.

-Most of its patterns are based on animals, plants and nature of Okinawa and named by Okinawan dialect.
-Silk is predominantly used as its raw materials.
-Plants and also chemical dyes are used for dyeing.
-The textiles are mainly produced for clothings including kabejofu for summer time.
+Most of its patterns are based on plants, animals and the nature of Okinawa, with names coming from Okinawan dialect.
+Silk is predominantly used as the raw material.
+Plant and chemical dyes are used for dyeing.
+The textiles are mainly produced for clothing, including kabejofu in summertime.

 How to make

 Both warp and weft threads are ikat dyed according to a predetermined pattern.
 After the threads are unbundled, they will be woven on takahata by a hand shuttle.